rajbanjade/Latent-Dirichlet-Allocation-In-R/README.md

 Please go through the code.
 I hope that the comments in the code itself give you a walk through of it.
 Additional details maybe available, if not here, at https://umdrive.memphis.edu/rbanjade/public/

 To run it, all you need is to:
     (a) provide an input file, each line containing a document and tokens separated by one or more whitespaces or tabs.
 A sample input file can be found along with this file.
+The test file contains texts from Microsoft Research Paraphrase (MSRP) corpus.
+You may test with some other documents.
     (b) set few parameters (optional).
 Otherwise, the default parameter values will be used.

  I would suggest you review following topics before reading LDA.